AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 );
 ```

+YMMV but I dislike the use of props here.
 NOTE: The Factory method is essentially the HOC above "partially applied" with the `Component` parameter.

 **Have you got another HOC suggestion?
 PLEASE LEAVE A COMMENT I'd love to hear it!**